commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

 ## A note on different directory structures

 If you are developing a UI plugin and have to Javascript and Java projects, how is it best to organise your code?
 It depends a little on how you view your plugins.

 If you consider each plugin to be standalone, then likely you have it within a separate source code repository.
 This has the benefit that each plugin is separate and contained, independently versioned, and it is easier to trigger deployment or testing against commits.
 However it can lead to a lot of small repositories.

 In this case there are several way to consider organising your code:

 * Consider maven as the super project, as it wraps the javascript.
 In this case place the web project under src/main/web (alongside src/main/java).
-The build process can be fully automated through maven to first build the src/main/java, then copy the result from src/main/web/build into the src/main/resources/ui/invest-ui-myplugin (or into target/classess/ui/invest-ui-myplugin directly).
+The build process can be fully automated through maven to first build the src/main/java, then copy the result from src/main/web/build into the src/main/resources/ui/invest-ui-myplugin (or into target/classes/ui/invest-ui-myplugin directly).
 * Spilt the root folder into java and js subdirectories.
 Create a build script to first build JS, copy the resources, and then build Maven.

 If you have many plugins you might place them in the same repository.
 If you do you might either:
 * Have a folder for each plugin; or
 * Separate the java from the javascript projects, that is have a top level java directory and another web directory.
-Each will have a 'invest-ui-myplugin' folder one wil be a maven module for the java aspect and the other yarn/npm module for the web/js aspect.
+Each will have a 'invest-ui-myplugin' folder one will be a maven module for the java aspect and the other yarn/npm module for the web/js aspect.

 If you adopt the former approach then this really is no different to the 'repo per plugin' method as above.
-If you adopt the latter, then you have the benefits of being able to use yarn workspaces/lerna, plus Maven parents to orchestrate and link all your plugin builds - which better dependency and inter-dependency control.
+If you adopt the latter, then you have the benefits of being able to use yarn workspaces/lerna, plus Maven parents to orchestrate and link all your plugin builds - which better dependency and interdependency control.

 They are no right or wrong answers here, however we have found:

 * It is tedious to work with many repositories, especially for very small plugins when they form part of a larger application.
 * Using maven/gradle as a build process for Javascript seems attractive but requires more thought and configuration than a simple build shell script.
-* It is nice to have the javascript separate (and obvious) so that 'yarn start' can be run (rather than hidding this within a maven wrapper)
+* It is nice to have the javascript separate (and obvious) so that 'yarn start' can be run (rather than hiding this within a maven wrapper)